 Teaching at UVM

 Gleason, a New Hampshire native, studied at Cornell and Harvard and is trained in environmental epidemiology.
 The flexibility and innovation of the UVM Master of Public Health online program—as well as an opportunity to help build the program’s global health curriculum—drew her to UVM.

 The 42-credit online program can be completed in two years.
 Many students in the program are working professionals—including some who work outside of health care.

 “What’s so great about public health is how broad it is.
 There’s no one career that is defined by public health.
 You can be a public health generalist or have a specialty.
 This program allows you to explore entirely different areas of public health and choose what you want to do.”

-That’s exactly what happened to Donovan when she was a student.
-As an undergraduate at Cornell, Donovan assumed she would go into medicine.
+That’s exactly what happened to Gleason when she was a student.
+As an undergraduate at Cornell, Gleason assumed she would go into medicine.
 Then she learned about public health during her senior year, and it changed everything.